yaakash/Sublime-Preference/README.md

 3. Using Package Control, Install:

     -   Predawn Theme
+    -   Flat Land Theme (as optional, but it looks good)
     -   Materialize Theme
     -   AutoPEP8  (#this is for python format checker)
     -   Anaconda    (# for autoPEP8 formating and linting, NOTE: Disable AutoPEP8 when using this.)